-- Be currently enrolled full-time as a degree-seeking student in a STEM program at one of the five universities listed below at the Bachelor’s, Master’s, Doctoral, or Faculty level.
+- Enrolled as a degree-seeking student in a STEM program at one of the five universities listed below at the associate, bachelor, master, doctoral, or faculty level:

-- Be available to participate in the full 10-week program
+- Be able to participate in the full 10 week program

 How to Apply